rtrouton/rtrouton_scripts/rtrouton_scripts/setting_diagnostic_result_reporting/README.md

 This script sets whether you want to send diagnostic info from Yosemite and later back to Apple and/or third party app developers by setting the appropriate values in **/Library/Application Support/CrashReporter/DiagnosticMessagesHistory.plist**.

-If you want to send diagonostic data to Apple, set the following value in the script for the **SUBMIT_DIAGNOSTIC_DATA_TO_APPLE** value:
+If you want to send diagnostic and usage data to Apple, set the following value in the script for the **SUBMIT_DIAGNOSTIC_DATA_TO_APPLE** value:

 `SUBMIT_DIAGNOSTIC_DATA_TO_APPLE=TRUE`

-If you want to send data to third party app developers, set the following value in the script for the **SUBMIT_DIAGNOSTIC_DATA_TO_APP_DEVELOPERS** value:
+If you want to send crash data to third party app developers, set the following value in the script for the **SUBMIT_DIAGNOSTIC_DATA_TO_APP_DEVELOPERS** value:

 `SUBMIT_DIAGNOSTIC_DATA_TO_APP_DEVELOPERS=TRUE`